IMT – EXPERIMENTS

 The ramifications of blocking matter’s access to it’s antiparticle, especially in light of IMT is intriguing to say the least.
 At this stage I haven’t even entered into any thought experiments on this, other than, to identify that we can draw on some of the insights from the other experiments listed here.

 While the focus of other experiments here highlight opening the barrier, we can use this as a starting point to look at what it would take to flip this around to blocking instead.

 In terms of a propulsion system… imagine a platform below the main ship, its only requirement is to lift itself, irrespective of the weight of our main ship above.
 This platform would block gravitational forces from a planet (in this case earth) until our main ship was clear of the planets gravity.

 At that time the ship would be clear to head out into space.
 If there was a requirement to land on another planet or moon, it would simply take the platform with it.

-A point to note here, is while the platform would need to be attached to the ship for practical reasons, it could not be done in any way the caused it to be molecularity bonded with the ship or any of it’s material or this would most likely result in a translation of, at least some, if not all, of the gravitational force effecting the platform.
+A point to note here, is while the platform would need to be attached to the ship for practical reasons, it could not be done in any way that caused it to be molecularity bonded with the ship or any of it’s material or this would most likely result in a translation of, at least some, if not all, of the gravitational force effecting the platform.